kkerswell/CI_PP1_AnimalCharity/README.md

 * spacing the a links in the nav bar.
 I originally tried to add margin and padding but this was having an undesired effect.
 I got arround this by adding line-height to the nav a section.
 * When Adding a h1 to the header, the alignment of both h1 and nav changed to an undesired style.
 I struggled to get the h1 to align left and the nav to align right.
 I then changed both to display inline but the nav was then aligned right next to the h1 on the right side of the page, when I wanted it on the left.
 I overcame this by adding float right to the nav.
 * When hosting page on GitHub pages, the site did not work correctly.
 I had to change all file paths to relative in order for this to work.
-* When re-sizing the "Our Animals" page, the animal-nav element would not centre align and would instead move to the left.
-This placement would move further to left the smaller the screen became.
-I tried different align options in CSS but this did not work.
-I finally obtained an answer by asking in the course's slack community, who advised that I needed to ................
+* On the index page, I wanted a large full-scale image to cover the screen with a text overlay.
+Whilst I managed to achieve this, I found I experienced issues when it came to responsive design.
+I attempted several fixes but ultimately I decided to change the design of the page to allow for easier coding and responsiveness.